Daplugg23/zotify/README.md

   - Downloads at up to 320kbps*
   - Downloads directly from the source**
   - Downloads podcasts, playlists, liked songs, albums, artists, singles.
-  - Downloads synced lyrics from the source
+  - Downloads synced lyrics from the source using a specific user agent to mimic legitimate browser requests
   - Option to download in real time to appear more legitimate***
   - Supports multiple audio formats
   - Download directly from URL or use built-in search